 The LEED Green Associate credential is one of several professional designations offered through the US Green Building Council (USGBC), an organization that promotes sustainable building practices in the construction industry.
 The Council’s suite of professional credentials gives real estate and construction industry professionals the opportunity to show their commitment to improving sustainability in the design, construction, and maintenance of buildings.

 To earn the Green Associate credential, a professional must demonstrate an understanding of various green-building principles by passing a multiple-choice exam.
 The two-hour exam comprises 100 questions on the LEED process as well as topics such as water efficiency, indoor environmental quality, and energy.
 Candidates must earn a score of 170 out of 200 to pass the test and become a LEED Green Associate.

 Certified Green Associates must earn 15 continuing education (CE) hours every two years to maintain the credential.
 Professionals can earn CE credits by completing educational courses, working on LEED projects, and publishing articles or books on LEED-related topics.
 Credits can also be earned by volunteering for green-building projects.
 Those who earn their Green Associate credential can go on to earn LEED AP specialty credentials in several areas, including building design and construction, operations and maintenance, and neighborhood development.

 DGA Builders, LLC

-Tony DiTucci serves as vice president of DGA Builders, headquartered in Pittsford, New York.
-Outside of his work supervising the creation of multifamily housing units, Tony DiTucci often contributes to charities including the National Center for Missing & Exploited Children.
+Tony DiTucci serves as the vice president of DGA Builders, LLC, in Pittsford, New York.
+Among his many responsibilities, Tony DiTucci oversees the development of senior housing projects.